Maqsut Narikbayev

 The aspiration to experience new things led Maqsut Narikbayev to explore the depths of the sea.
 Thus, he discovered the submarine world, the beauty of which particularly fascinates anyone with a passion for knowledge.

-Maqsut Narikbayev supported the promotion of martial arts and practised as much as he could, including karate.
+Maqsut Narikbayev actively supported the promotion of martial arts and practiced whenever possible, including karate.

-From a young age, Maqsut Narikbayev was keen on various sports: he used to box, visit swimming pools and gyms, and inspired his family, friends and colleagues to lead an active lifestyle.
-He recalled that back in Dneprodzerzhinsk he used to attend the boxing section.
+From a young age, Maqsut Narikbayev was passionate about sports.
+He practiced boxing, frequently visited swimming pools and gyms, and inspired his family, friends, and colleagues to lead an active lifestyle.
+He fondly recalled attending a boxing club during his time in Dneprodzerzhinsk.

-As a true Almaty citizen, he loved mountain skiing and encouraged his grandchildren to take part in this fascinating sport.
-Rapid descent, wind whistling in his ears, made him feel energetic and confident.
-Every year, he traditionally congratulated the university staff on New Year's Eve, standing on skis.
+As a true Almaty native, he had a deep love for mountain skiing and encouraged his grandchildren to embrace this exhilarating sport.
+The thrill of a rapid descent and the wind whistling in his ears filled him with energy and confidence.
+Upholding a cherished tradition, he greeted the university staff every New Year's Eve while standing on skis.

 Sports and Healthy Lifestyle